 This analysis is represented in the dashboard as a stacked bar graph.
-The blue bars above the x-axis represent newly constructed multifamily rental units and the red bars below the xaxis represent demolished units.
-For example, in Sacramento County, developers added 1,033 multifamily rental homes to the market in 2021 and 16 were demolished.
+The blue bars above the x-axis represent newly constructed multifamily rental units and the red bars below the x-axis represent demolished units.
+For example, in Riverside County, developers added 1,216 multifamily rental homes to the market in 2022 while 12 were demolished.